towolf/towolf.github.com/docs/PsychGLImageProcessing/DisplayUndistortionBVL.markdown

 The best way to do this is to build a real mechanical rectilinear grid of fine wires and mount it to your display as a "real world" reference for a perfect grid.
-Then you move the displayed calibration dots so that they perfectly align with the crossings of the horizontal\- and vertical wires of your mechanical reference grid.
+Then you move the displayed calibration dots so that they perfectly align with the crossings of the horizontal- and vertical wires of your mechanical reference grid.

 # Mouse operation:

-In 'global mode' \(when you see the hair\-cross in the center of the screen\), the mouse buttons do the following:
+In 'global mode' \(when you see the hair-cross in the center of the screen\), the mouse buttons do the following:

 'Left mouse' or 'l' key:   Switch to local mode.